JoseSK999/floresta-docs/src/ch06-02-utreexonode-config-and-builder.md

 The `UtreexoNodeConfig` type outlines all the customizable options for running a `UtreexoNode`.
 It specifies essential settings like the network, connection preferences, and resource management options.
 It also has a `UtreexoNodeConfig::default` implementation.
 This type is better explained below.

 Then, the `Mempool` type that we see in the signature is a very simple mempool implementation for broadcasting transactions to the network.
-We will see this implementation later on this chapter.

 The first line creates an unbounded **multi-producer, single-consumer** (mpsc) channel, allowing multiple tasks in the `UtreexoNode` to send messages (via the sender `node_tx`) to a central task that processes them (via the receiver `node_rx`).
 If you are not familiar with channels, there's [a section from the Rust book](https://doc.rust-lang.org/book/ch16-02-message-passing.html) that covers them.
 Here, we use `tokio` channels instead of Rust's standard library channels.